Telecommunications Act of 1996

-The Telecommunications Act of 1996 is a United States federal law enacted by the 104th United States Congress on January 3, 1996, and signed into law on February 8, 1996, by President Bill Clinton.
+The Telecommunications Act of 1996 is a United States federal law enacted by the 104th United States Congress on January 3, 1996, and signed into law on February 8, 1996 by President Bill Clinton.
 It primarily amended Chapter 5 of Title 47 of the United States Code.
 Heavily supported and lobbied for by major corporations in the telecommunications sector, the act was the first significant overhaul of United States telecommunications law in more than sixty years.
-It amended the Communications Act of 1934, and represented a major change in that law, because it was the first time that the Internet was added to American regulation of broadcasting and telephony.
+It amended the Communications Act of 1934 and represented a major change in that law, because it was the first time that the Internet was added to American regulation of broadcasting and telephony.

 The stated intention of the law was to "let anyone enter any communications business – to let any communications business compete in any market against any other."
-In practice, it gave way to one of the largest consolidations of the telecommunications sector in history - as such, it is often described as an attempt to deregulate the American broadcasting and telecommunications markets due to technological convergence.
+As such, it is often described as an attempt to deregulate the American broadcasting and telecommunications markets due to technological convergence.
 The Telecommunications Act of 1996 has been praised for incentivizing the expansion of networks and the offering of new services across the United States.
-At the same time, it is often criticized for enabling market concentration in the media and telecommunications industries, going against its very stated intention by indirectly restricting newcomer access to broadcasting.
+At the same time, it is often criticized for enabling market concentration in the media and telecommunications industries, going against its stated intention by indirectly restricting newcomer access to those industries.